My partner wants out, now what?

 Based on this - he is the owner of the company just like you two.
 You two together own more than 51% of the company and can make the final decision.
 If there is no buy back clause then I personally believe there is no reason why the company has to buy back his 200K shares (20%) and return his money.

-If you have the money in the account, and want to buy out...you and your husband (51%+ owners) can make the executive decision and buy his shares back.
-However, if the company is not in position to do that then again you make an executive decision to not do that.
+If you have the money in the account and want to buy out... you and your husband (51%+ owners) can make the executive decision and buy his shares back.
+However, if the company is not in a position to do that then again you make an executive decision to not do that.
 There is no obligation to pay him back at this time.

 No company will be able to work if investors start to ask for their money back whenever they want especially in stages where the company needs money to scale.